Congratulations on deciding to become parents! As a same-sex female couple, there are several family-building options available to you.

 Good luck in your family building journey, take the time to get educated, and stay hopeful!

-We know that family building isn’t just about the medical aspects of your journey, and we have a full team to support you during your journey.
+We know that family building isn’t just about the medical aspects of your journey, and we have a full, multidisciplinary team ready to support you during your journey.
 Hear how moms Alicia and Julie leaned on that support while building their family here.